 Diagnosis of Hemangiosarcoma

-Whenever you take your dog to the vet, the best way to get an accurate diagnosis is to give as much information as you can.
+Whenever you take your dog to the vet, giving as much information as possible is the best way to get an accurate diagnosis.
 The more your vet knows about your dog’s symptoms and medical history, the easier it will be for a diagnosis.